braidchat/braid/README.md

 ## License

-Braid is distributed under the [Eclipse Public License](https://www.tldrlegal.com/l/epl), the same as Clojure.
+Braid may be freely used under the [AGPL license](https://www.gnu.org/licenses/agpl-3.0.html) or you may purchase a commercial license by contacting licensing@braidchat.com.